 GET 2 MOVING: Pickleball

-GET 2 MOVING: Pickleball is not as easy as it may seem!
-Nonetheless it's a great time!
-In the last few years, it has grown tremendous popularity.
+GET 2 MOVING - Pickleball is not as easy as it may seem!
+Nonetheless, it's a great time!
+In the last few years, it has grown in tremendous popularity.

 This week at The Legacy at Bonne Esperance, Jared Morise coached and taught all things pickleball.

-Courts are to be resurfaced this coming October for both pickleball and tennis, while there will be twelve pickleball courts permanently added.
+Courts are to be resurfaced this coming October for both pickleball and tennis, and there will be twelve pickleball courts permanently added.

-According to coach Jared, the score-keeping of this sport is one of the most challenging aspects.
+According to coach Jared, the scorekeeping of this sport is one of the most challenging aspects.

 After playing this week, he certainly is not wrong!

-Pickleball is a great workout to get your heart rate up, while also having a lower impact on your joints that other sports may have.
+Pickleball is a great workout to get your heart rate up, while also having a lower impact on your joints than other sports may have.

 Check out your local pickleball league.
 The Legacy at Bonne Esperance could be the perfect option for you!